-The Bank has established a Sustainability Advisory Panel, comprising independent sustainability and industry experts, to advise the Board and Management, and assist them in their oversight responsibilities, on our sustainability strategy, targets and initiatives.
-Our Board reviewed and approved the UOB Sustainability Framework, material ESG factors and the UOB Sustainability Report disclosures, including climate reporting in accordance with the Recommendations of the Task Force on Climaterelated Financial Disclosures.
-It also reviewed and endorsed the Bank's disclosure on the progress made towards net zero, and will continue to guide Management towards achieving our net zero targets.
+Our Board reviewed the UOB Sustainability Framework, material ESG factors and the UOB Sustainability Report disclosures, including the pilot of climate reporting against the International Financial Reporting Standards Sustainability Disclosure Standards and Taskforce on Nature-related Financial Disclosures.
+It also reviewed and endorsed the Bank's disclosure on the progress made towards net zero and continued to guide Management towards achieving our net zero targets.
+Directors also kept abreast of ESG and sustainability-related developments, including climate and nature, through engagement with Management and our Sustainability Advisory Panel comprising external experts.

-Find out more about our sustainability strategy and initiatives, material ESG factors, and how we support our customers in their sustainability journeys in our Sustainability Report at www.UOBgroup.com/investor-relations/financial/ group-annual-reports.html.
+Find out more about our sustainability strategy and initiatives, material ESG factors, and how we support our customers in their sustainability journeys in our Sustainability Report at www.UOBgroup.com/investor-relations/financial/group-annual-reports.html.